-The inspector saw that residents were provided with emotional, behavioural and therapeutic support that promoted a positive approach to behaviour that challenges.
 The inspector observed staff interacting with residents in a respectful, warm and caring manner and residents and staff communicated freely between each other.
-A daily record was maintained for each resident and the inspector saw that good detail was maintained with regard to the residents' daily routines, interactions and mood.
-There was a policy in place guiding the management of behaviours that challenge and there were good systems in place for the management of these behaviours.
-This included access to the behaviour specialists, psychotherapists, psychologists, a neuropsychiatrist and psychiatrists.
+A daily record was maintained for each resident and inspectors saw that good detail was maintained with regard to the residents' daily routines, interactions and mood.

+There was a policy in place guiding the management of behaviours that challenge and there were robust systems in place for the management of these behaviours.
 Residents had detailed positive behaviour support plans in place where necessary.
-The inspector found that they were based on multi-disciplinary input and were of good quality.
+The inspector found that they were based on extensive multi-disciplinary input and were of good quality.
 Staff members were aware of the content of these plans and were aware of the need to update them as residents' needs changed.
-The inspector noted that each episode was analysed and plans put in place to prevent reoccurrence. the inspector also noted that the overall incident of behaviour that challenged had decreased noticeably following implementation of the various interventions.